bueler/mcd-extended/c/CONTENTS.md

         flops = 2.724e+08,  residual calls = 325,  NGS calls = 183
         done on 513 x 513 grid:   error |u-uexact|_inf = 7.947e-08
         real 4.61

+## obstaclesl.c

+This solves a classical obstacle problem, specifically the problem solved in Chapter 12 of Bueler (2021), _PETSc for Partial Differential Equations_, by a Q1 finite element method using basic quadrature and FE tools from `q1fem.h`.
+This is an inefficient single-level solution by sweeps of projected, nonlinear Gauss-Seidel.

+FIXME show runs